 The Home Energy Score applies a transparent and thoroughly tested calculation methodology to estimate a home’s energy use.
 This calculation methodology takes into account local climate and applies standard assumptions regarding occupant behavior, providing a consistent, national, standardized approach that allows an “apples-to-apples” comparison of homes both locally and nationally.
-The calculations of the Home Energy Score are based on the Lawrence Berkeley National Laboratory’s DOE-2 model, the same calculation engine used by other computer tools approved by RESNET.
+The calculations of the Home Energy Score are based on the Lawrence Berkeley National Laboratory’s DOE-2 model.

 The Home Energy Score uses a 10-point scale with a “1” applying to homes likely to use a lot of energy and a “10” corresponding to the most efficient homes.
 A home’s estimated energy use is translated into a score on the 10-point scale, where the value of a “1” corresponds to the amount of energy used by the 20% highest energy consuming homes and a “10” corresponds to the amount of energy used by the 12% lowest energy consuming homes.1